by May 14, 2019

 Trying to ensure compliance “by hand” is an exercise in futility.
 With the seemingly endless parade of mandated regulations (PCI DSS, HIPAA, SOX, GLBA) and industry standards (ISO 27001/2, NIST) requiring your compliance, automation is the only way you can be continuously ready to pass your network audit with flying colors.

-Top Reasons for Compliance Audit Trouble
+Top Reasons for Network Audit Failures

-Network compliance audits are a different animal than financial audits.
+Network audits are a different animal than financial audits.
 (Back in the day, I worked for the State Auditor’s Office and wrote up hundreds of audit reports.)
 Financial auditors basically look to see if you have adequate internal controls (what we’d call “policies”), then investigate a statistically significant sample of transactions (usually about 1-2%, depending on the size of the organization).
 It’s pretty cut-and-dried.
 Either everything is accounted for according to Hoyle, or it isn’t.
 Even if there was some funky accounting somewhere along the line, most often the auditors will be satisfied if things got straightened out and you’re in compliance by the time of the audit.

-Not so with network compliance audits.
+Not so with network audits.
 IT managers need to show not only that the network meets regulatory standards right now but also that it did so within any given time frame in the past.
 Further, most regulatory compliance standards mandate that you are taking proactive measures to secure sensitive data and close vulnerabilities.

 Trying to ensure compliance “by hand” is an exercise in futility.
 By the time you’ve assembled everything for the auditors, it’s all obsolete because your network has changed.